adarshgeorge/docker-swarm-multi_container_app/README.md

-## Multi Container App using Flask Container and Redis in Docker Swarm Single Node Cluster!
+## Multi Container App in Single Node Cluster using Docker Swarm.

 * A DevOps Project to display Location of IP address.